Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Shopify: you build and own a destination.
 Every visit to your store, every purchase, every email address, every review — you own all of it.
 The customer relationship is yours.
 The data is yours.
 The brand experience is entirely within your control.
 The challenge is that you must generate every visitor yourself — Shopify brings no audience.

-McKinsey’s State of Fashion 2024 identifies customer relationship ownership as one of the strongest predictors of long-term DTC brand value — brands that own their customer data and relationship build compounding commercial advantages that marketplace sellers cannot replicate.
+In our experience, brands that own their customer data and relationship tend to build compounding commercial advantages over time that marketplace sellers simply can’t replicate.

 Fee Structures: The True Cost of Each Platform